Model Checking Lower Bounds for Simple Graphs: Paths, Unary Strings

 \end{itemize}

 It should be clear that the above can be expressed in MSO with the formulas of the previous section.
 So at this point, we have identified $T$ sections, each of size $T$, to represent the machine's tape.
-Each element thus naturally corresponds to a specific cell at a specific point in time during the machine's run.
-We have also identified a special part at the start of the first tape section with size $n$, where we will check that the input is stored, and a set of length $I$ that encodes the input.
-Now we ask for the existence of a subset $B$ of elements that will indicate the cells of the tape where 1 is written.
+Specifically, each section is a snapshot of the machine's tape at a particular point in time.
+Each element thus naturally corresponds to a specific cell at a specific point in time during the machine's execution.

+We also identify a special part at the start of the first tape section with size $n$, where we will check that the input is stored, and a set of length $I$ whose size encodes the input.
+Now we ask for the existence of a subset $B$ of elements that will denote the cells of the tape where 1 is written.
 We also ask for the existence of $|Q|$ sets, call them $H_i,\ i\in Q$.
 The intended meaning is that if a certain element from one of the tape sections is in $H_i$, then the machine was in state $i$ at the point in time corresponding to that section and the machine's head was located at the cell corresponding to that element.

 Once the above sets have been selected all of the machine's computation has been encoded.
-Now we just need to check that it's correct and accepting.
+Then we will just need to check that it's correct and accepting.
 We thus express the following conditions:

 \begin{itemize}